squirrelphp/queries/README.md

 2. Using ? placeholders is much easier than quoting/escaping data, and it does not matter if the data is a string or an int or something else
 3. Queries become shorter and more readable
 4. Using a different database system becomes easier, as you might use `"` to wrap strings in MySQL, while you would use `'` in PostgreSQL (`"` is used for identifiers).
 If you use ? placeholders you do not need to use any type of quotes for the data, so your queries become more universal.

-### Use structured queries

-Structured SELECT and UPDATE queries are easier to write and read and make separating the query from the data easier, while still containing basically the same information as a "pure" string query, so use them instead of writing SQL queries on your own.

-INSERT, UPSERT und DELETE queries are already structured because their focus is limited.
-With these five query types you should be able to handle 99% of queries.

 ### Use simple queries